 12. Miradouro Panorâmico de Monsanto

 This is one of my favorites.
-Maybe because it’s abandoned and forgotten by the world and yet somehow it holds a certain beauty that only mistreated things hold.
+Maybe because it’s abandoned and forgotten by the world, and yet somehow it holds a certain beauty that only mistreated things do.
 The place used to be an exclusive restaurant built in the 1960s.
 After decades of being left in misuse, it became a viewpoint.
 Now it’s covered in graffiti and holds the mysterious feel of a ghost town.
-From the top floor, you can see the whole city of Lisbon, the river and 25 de Abril Bridge.
+From the top floor, you can see the whole city of Lisbon, the river, and Ponte 25 de Abril.

 13. Miradouro da Rocha Conde de Óbidos